jca02266/lha/README.md

 make install
 ```

 MinGW support is in alpha.
-It has not been tested much (only make check succeeds).
+It has not been tested much (I only confirmed to success "make check").
-To try out the MinGW version under Cygwin, use the
+To try out the MinGW version under Cygwin, use the:

 ```
 sh ./configure \